Menditect/documentation/docs/datavariation.md

 For each data variation of a Test Suite, a Test Suite Run will be created.
 For each data variation of a Test Case, a Test Case Run will be created.
 Therefore, if there is a Test Case with Test Case datavariation and another Test Case with Test Suite datavariation in the same Test Suite, this will have a multiplier-effect.

+## Business rules

+None.

+Note that it is possible to have a data variation that does not consist of data variation items.
+This happens when all data variation items are deleted.
+The result is that the Test Suite or Test Case will simply be ran multiple times but with the exact same data.

+To resolve this, use below guide to remove all Data Variation.

 ## Actions on Data Variation

 ### View Test Suite Data Variation